D4ve-R/got/README.md

 You can add your own backend by implementing `got.backend.client`.

+## Todo
+- [ ] Train a better model
+- [ ] Add more models
+- [ ] Add more backends

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## Experiments

 running hf model [mamiksik/T5-commit-message-generation](https://huggingface.co/mamiksik/T5-commit-message-generation) takes roughly 10 seconds on a 2019 macbook pro.
 Quality is not great, but it's a start.

 openai gpt-turbo-3.5 usage with 20 commits costs ~$0.02, depending on the length of the commit messages.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License